RussellCarey/MonsterMash/README.md

 ## Status

-Project is: Unfinished and wont be completed.
-I plan to recreate the project ofrom the beginning to improve it in all aspects.
+Project is: Nearly completed, I need to improve the error handling and user notifications for said errors.

 ## Contact
 Created by [@RussellCarey](https://twitter.com/russellcareyy) - feel free to contact me about the project